 On that we are all agreed; we differ on secondary points, which ought not to divide us.
 We see one set demanding Universal Suffrage; another, a rate-paying franchise; a third, an educational franchise; a fourth, a mixed franchise; a fifth, a "domiciliary" franchise; and by that separation, the Reform party is converted, in detail, into a segregated series of minorities, instead of being, what it essentially is, and ought to be in action, a great national majority.
-Reformers who are in earnest, will do their best to amend that state of things; and if there are enoughmen of sincerity and sense in each section, they will soon be able to consolidate the whole.
+Reformers who are in earnest, will do their best to amend that state of things; and if there are enough men of sincerity and sense in each section, they will soon be able to consolidate the whole.

-will soon be able to consolidate the whole.
-We are asking for no "concessions,"-enough concessions, and to spare, have been made to the Whigs; and the Reform party has lost proportionately in self-esteem and mutual reliance.
-Concession, politically, is the giving up something which we have, or can have, to purchase something else; and Reformers gave up the opportunity of obtaining extended franchise to keep in the Whigs.
-We do not ask the workingclasses to give up Universal Suffrage, and be contented with a limited franchise; we do not agree with Horne Tooke analogy, of accompanying a man who goes part way; which is well enough in itself, but is not an adequate statement of the true policy.
+We are asking for no "concessions,"-enough concessions, and to spare, have been made to the Whigs; and the Reform party has lost propor-tionately in self-esteem and mutual reliance.
+Concession, politically, is the giving up some-thing which we have, or can have, to purchase something else; and Reformers gave up the opportunity of obtaining extended franchise to keep in the Whigs.
+We do not ask the working-classes to give up Universal Suffrage and he can classes to give up Universal Suffrage, and be contented with a limited franchise; we do not agree with Horne Tooke's analogy, of accompanying a man who goes part way; which is well enough in itself, but is not an adequate statement of the true policy.
 We do, however, perceive that a long journey may be made, and sometimes must be made, in separate journeys; we do perceive that, to embark in a steamer which goes no further than Alexandria, is really a quicker way of getting to India than to embark in one which goes all the way without stopping.
-"I will not stir a step except to go to India." cries the "consistent" man, invited to enter the Alexandrian steamer; "because the English people at Alex-andria never let travellers go beyond-by that route no one ever reaches Bombay!"
-Among all the various schemes of Reform, there is some substantial portion common to the whole.
-Most Reformers desire to extend the franchise to every man that is fitted for it.
-The very advocates of "universal" suffrage would limit it to those who are grown up, sane, and "untainted by crime."
-A limitation they admit, as well as others; and then arises the question-What is the fit limitation P The Manchester men think that the payment of poor-rates proves the qualities desirable in an elector.
-Lord John Russell thought that payment of 51. storling in rent sufficient ovidence of the requisite moral and intellectual qualities.
-The Parliamentary Reformers assume a limitation scarcely more restricted than universal suffrage-a franchise to every man whose name and address are certified by being registered in the rate-books as liable to pay rates, directly or indirectly, whether he have paid them or not.
-Scarcely any but prisoners, paupers, wanderers, and domestic servants, would be ex-cluded by this last restriction, Now, while all these schemes have one object-the extension of the franchise to every man of certified character -they differ ; and the present duty of practical Reformers is, to extract from the whole that upon which all substantially agree; because that common desire would form the true will of the nation.
+"I will not stir a step except to go to India," cries the "consistent" man, invited to enter the Alexandria which all substantially agree; because that common desire would form the true will of the nation.
 It appears to us that the Parliamentary Reformers have come nearest to a common term; but the urgent duty of Reformers is to ascertain whether they have so or not.
-The most important section of dissidents appears to be the Manchester section; but we doubt very much whether they really mean to stand by a rate-paying clause-that opprobrium of Whig reform; and if they do not, there is no substantial difference between them and the mass of Reformers.
+The most important section of dissidents appears to be that of the Manchester men; but we doubt very much whether they really mean to stand by a rate-paying clause-that opprobrium of Whig reform; and if they do not, there is no substantial difference between them and the mass of Reformers.
 It would be a very happy circumstance for the nation, if it were so to turn out, and so to be proclaimed.